Belk: 2021: One-day bankruptcy

 On January 20, 2021, it was announced that KKR and other major lenders were in talks with Belk to prevent the chain from declaring bankruptcy, having proposed a deal under which a portion of Belk's $2.6 billion debt would be converted to equity and Sycamore would retain an ownership stake.

 On January 26, 2021, it was announced that Belk would file for Chapter 11 bankruptcy, continuing to operate normally through the bankruptcy process, which Sycamore expected to exit by the end of February 2021.
 Sycamore would retain majority control of Belk, while private equity firms KKR and Blackstone would receive a minority stake in the company following its emergence from bankruptcy.
 The plan would liquidate about $450 million of debt and raise $225 million in new capital, with no employee layoffs or store closures anticipated.

-On February 23, 2021, it was announced that Belk had filed Chapter 11 bankruptcy in Houston which is the first step in an organization plan that would allow Belk's owner Sycamore Partners to cede a large stake in the company to its lenders while it maintains control of the company.
-If the bankruptcy plan is approved it would give Belk a new infusion of capital while cutting its debt load by about $450 million and giving the company financial breathing room as it continues to grapple with the continuing effects of the COVID-19 pandemic.
+On February 23, 2021, it was announced that Belk had filed Chapter 11 bankruptcy in Houston, the first step in an organization plan that would allow Belk's owner Sycamore Partners to cede a large stake in the company to its lenders while maintaining control of the company.
+If the bankruptcy plan were approved it would give Belk new capital while cutting its debt load by about $450 million, reducing its total debt to about $1.46 billion, according to the company.

-On February 24, 2021, just one day after filing for Chapter 11 Bankruptcy the company announced that it had successfully completed its financial restructuring, finalizing an expedited pre-packaged, one-day reorganization and emerging well-positioned for long-term growth.
+On February 24, 2021, one day after filing for Chapter 11 bankruptcy, the company announced that it had completed its financial restructuring, finalizing an expedited pre-packaged, one-day reorganization and emerging well-positioned for long-term growth.
 As part of the restructuring, Belk received $225 million of new capital, reduced its debt by approximately $450 million, and extended maturities on all term loans until July 2025.
-The plan received nearly unanimous support from existing lenders, supply providers, and landlords to be paid in full as normal operations continue at all store locations. as well as on Belk's e-commerce platform.
+The plan received nearly unanimous support from existing lenders, supply providers, and landlords to be paid in full as normal operations continue at all store locations, as well as on Belk's e-commerce platform.

+New growth

-On July 6, 2021, Belk announced that Nir Patel has been promoted to CEO from his previous position of President and chief merchandising officer.
-Patel replaces Lisa Harper who has been the company's CEO since July 2016, but will now serve as executive chair of the Belk Board of Directors.
-It was not disclosed what prompted the leadership change.
-Along with the CEO change, Belk also announced that Don Hendricks will be promoted from Chief Operating Officer to president.
+On July 6, 2021, Belk announced that Nir Patel had been promoted to CEO from his previous position of president and chief merchandising officer.
+Patel replaces Lisa Harper, who had been the company's CEO since July 2016, and would now serve as executive chair of the Belk Board of Directors.
+Along with the CEO change, Belk also announced that Don Hendricks would be promoted from Chief Operating Officer to president.
 The company also hired Chris Kolbe as EVP, Chief Merchandising Officer.

+In May 2023, it was reported that Belk was expanding a new store format, Belk Outlet.
+There were 16 locations, 10 of which had just recently opened.